VQLB/Yokai/README.md

 4. Planning out our game

 # In-Progress
-1. Implementing the Water and Berries
+1. Implementing the Water Bottles and Berries
 2. Replenishing Mechanics for Hunger Bar
 3. Pick-Up Mechanics
 4. Add tree assets to the environment
 5. Implementing more sound effects
 6. Change window dimensions for full screen
+7. Add bounding box to lower left lake to replenish thirst
-7. Timer
+8. Timer

 # Completed
 1. Animation for the Girl